-In the annotation warping stage, we control the flexibility that a transferred bounding box has in fitting optical flow characteristics of the query video frame, through the penalty term $\alpha$ from equation 7.
-We found the optimal value of $\alpha$ to be 2000 for our experiments.
-To investigate the sensitivity of the proposed method for different values of $\alpha$ , we execute the proposed tracker on the Courtyard dataset and measure the Overlap precision and Distance precision at VOC score thresholds of 0.5 and 20 pixels respectively.
-The tracking performance of ST is shown in Figure 11b.
-Low values of $\alpha$ restricts flexibility of the transferred bounding box to adapt the test sequence's optical flow characteristics, while higher values can lead to bounding boxes collapsing onto regions of high optical flow magnitude.
+In the annotation warping stage, we control the flexibility that a transferred bounding box has in fitting optical flow characteristics of the query video frame, through the penalty term α from (7).
+We found the optimal value of α to be 2000 for our experiments.
+To investigate the sensitivity of the proposed method for different values of α , we execute the proposed tracker on the Courtyard data set and measure the overlap precision and distance precision at VOC score thresholds of 0.5 and 20 pixels, respectively.
+The tracking performance of the ST is shown in Fig. 11(b).
+Low values of α restrict the flexibility of the transferred bounding box to adapt the test sequence's optical flow characteristics, while higher values can lead to bounding boxes collapsing onto regions of high optical flow magnitude.

-F. Computational cost
+F. Computational Cost